jennclee/GroupGenerator3000/README.md

 - View the arrangement of the groups
 - View a history of the groups generated

+## To Dos
+- Add login functionality for an admin user

 ## How to Start App
 To start app, open your terminal and run the following commands in order:
 - `npm install`